-The best restaurants, bars and attractions with a beautiful view of London.
+We’ve found the best restaurants, bars and attractions with beautiful views of London.

 Ironically, I’m writing this as somebody who is absolutely petrified of heights, but the best way to see London is undoubtably from above ground level.
 So, if you’re not a total wimp like me, here’s a big list of places to see beautiful, panoramic views of the city.